-- Young Women’s Trust supports and represents women aged 16-30 in England and Wales trapped by low or no pay and facing a life of poverty.
-The charity provides services and runs campaigns to make sure that the talents of young women don't go to waste.
+- Young Women’s Trust supports and represents women aged 18 to 30 in England and Wales trapped by low or no pay and facing a life of poverty.
+The charity provides services and runs campaigns to make sure that the talents of young women don’t go to waste.

 - around 770,000 young women would describe their financial situation as “struggling”;

 - more than 800,000 will have been sexually harassed at work and not reported it;

 - more than one million have been paid less than a male colleague who has done the same or similar work; and